 Significant penalties apply if you fail to notify an incident.

-We have a notifying us fact sheet with more information about what constitutes a serious injury or illness or a dangerous incident.
+Safe Work Australia's incident notification fact sheet provides more information about what constitutes a serious injury or illness or a dangerous incident.

 Other incidents where workers compensation is payable